 onevcenter import "network-12245, network-12247, network-12246, network-12248" -o networks -h 0

-If you want to import the network and the vnet has vlan id it will show to you in first place.
-Next step is to assign an Address Range.
+If you want to import the network and the vnet has vlan id, it will be shown to you in the first place.
+The next step is to assign an address range.
 You can know more about address ranges in the Managing Address Ranges section.

 Import networks with Sunstone¶

 In Sunstone the process is similar: click on Virtual Networks under the Network menu entry and then click on the Import button.
 Choose a vCenter cluster and then click on Get Networks.